tirkarthi/clj-foundationdb/README.md

 Docs are available at https://tirkarthi.github.io/clj-foundationdb

 I am also trying to port a class scheduling app to Clojure using the library.
-Currently the API is still in a lot of fluctuation and hence the examples might not work but you can view the source.
+Currently the API is still in a lot of fluctuation and hence the examples might not work but you can view the source at examples folder.

 Reference implementation in Java : https://apple.github.io/foundationdb/class-scheduling-java.html